-Thus, cloud radiative effects and cloud feedback are highly connected to the precipitation process and the efficiencies in converting cloud condensate to surface precipitation (Stevens and Bony 2013; Bony et al. 2015).
-These links between the water and energy cycles occur across a variety of spatial and temporal scales.
-At global annual mean timescales, energy constrains precipitation, with precipitation increases primarily constrained by atmospheric radiative cooling (Held and Soden 2006; Stephens and Ellis 2008; O'Gorman, P.A. et al. 2012; Pendergrass and Hartmann 2014; Dinh and Fueglistaler 2017).
-Because the cloud radiative influence on the exchange of radiative fluxes between the atmosphere and surface are intimately linked with the water cycle through radiative-convective equilibrium, the strength and location of cloud radiative effects and precipitation intensity is not independent and their relative magnitudes in global models depend strongly on the way clouds and convection are parameterized.
-The coupling of radiation-precipitation occurs across scales ranging from those of climatic scale (Allan et al. 2009; Previdi et al. 2010; Andrew et al. 2010, O'Gorman, P.A. et al. 2012), El Niño and Southern Oscillation (ENSO) (L'Ecuyer et al. 2006), Madden-Julian Oscillation (MJO) (Kim et al. 2015) to mesoscale convective system (MCSs) (Bouniol et al. 2016).
-This multiscale coupling should be accurately represented for models to simulate atmospheric radiative heating and cooling successfully.
-Failing to simulate the coupling of radiation-precipitation relationships at each spatial and temporal scale yields large uncertainties in representing cloud cover, precipitation (both stratiform precipitation and convective precipitation) and thermodynamic forcing.
-(Wilcox et al. 2001; O'Brien et al. 2013; Betts et al. 2014; Calisto et al. 2014).
+78 Thus, cloud radiative effects and cloud feedback are highly connected to the precipitation process and the efficiencies in converting cloud condensate to surface precipitation (Stevens and 79 Bony 2013; Bony et al. 2015).
+These links between the water and energy cycles occur across a 80 81 variety of spatial and temporal scales.
+At global, annual mean timescales energy constrains precipitation, with precipitation increases primarily constrained by atmospheric radiative cooling 82 83 (Held and Soden 2006; Stephens and Ellis 2008; O'Gorman, P.A. et al. 2012; Pendergrass and Hartmann 2014; Dinh and Fueglistaler 2017).
+Because the cloud radiative influence on the 84 85 exchange of radiative fluxes between the atmosphere and surface are intimately linked with the water cycle through radiative-convective equilibriumbalance, the strength and location of cloud 86 radiative effects and precipitation intensity is not independent and their relative magnitudes in 87 global models depend strongly on the way clouds and convection are parameterized.
+The 88 coupling of radiation-precipitation occurs across scales ranging from those of climatic scale 89 (Allan et al. 2009; Previdi et al. 2010; Andrew et al. 2010, O'Gorman, P.A. et al. 2012), El Niño 90 and Southern Oscillation (ENSO) (L'Ecuyer et al. 2006), Madden-Julian Oscillation (MJO) 91 (Kim et al. 2015) to mesoscale convective system (MCSs) (Bouniol et al. 2016).
+This multiscale 92 coupling should be accurately represented for models to simulate atmospheric radiative heating 93 and cooling successfully.
+Failing to simulate the coupling of radiation-precipitation relationships 94 at each spatial and temporal scale yieldwill bring large uncertainties in representing cloud cover, 95 96 precipitation (both stratiform precipitation and convective precipitation) and thermodynamic forcing-etc. (Wilcox et al. 2001; O'Brien et al. 2013; Betts et al. 2014; Calisto et al. 2014).
 The phase of ENSO and MJO coupling with large-scale global circulation may also be misrepresented and lead to large bias in climate models and reanalysis if the radiationprecipitation coupling relationship is not well represented (L'Ecuyer et al. 2006, Kim et al. 2015).

-The way that clouds and precipitation are currently parameterized and coupled in General Circulation Models (GCMs) is known to produce errors in radiative and latent heating distributions, such as insufficient low cloud cover in subtropical subsidence regions (Kay et al. 2012), warm sea surface temperature (SST) biases in the southeast Pacific (Yu and Mechoso 1999; Dai et al. 2003; Li et al. 2004), the presence of a ubiquitous tropical rain band south of the equator (Waliser et al. 2003; Masunaga and L'Ecuyer 2011), premature onset of deep convection particularly over land (Dai and Trenberth 2004; Grabowski et al. 2006; Clark et al. 2007), the lack of Madden-Julian Oscillation (MJO) (Lee et al. 2001), and underestimates of the Walker circulation response to El Nino (L'Ecuyer and Stephens, 2007; Kociuba and Power 2015).
-The role of the coupling cloud-radiation interaction also affects the simulation of the MJO (Kim et al. 2013) and can amplify the warm El Nino phases of the El Nino-Southern Oscillation (ENSO) (Radel et al. 2016).
+The way that clouds and precipitation are currently parameterized and coupled in General 102 lobal Circulation Models (GCMs) is known to produce errors in radiative and latent heating 103 104 distributions, which are also two main parts of diabatic heating, such as insufficient low cloud 105 cover in subtropical subsidence regions (Kay et al. 2012), warm sea surface temperature (SST) 106 biases in the southeast Pacific (Yu and Mechoso 1999; Dai et al. 2003; Li et al. 2004), the presence of a ubiquitous tropical rain band south of the equator (Waliser et al. 2003; Masunaga 107 and L'Ecuyer 2011), premature onset of deep convection particularly over land (Dai and 108 Trenberth 2004; Grabowski et al. 2006; Clark et al. 2007), the lack of Madden-Julian Oscillation 109 (MJO) (Lee et al. 2001), and underestimates of the Walker circulation response to El Nino 110 (L'Ecuyer and Stephens, 2007; Kociuba and Power 2015).
+The role of the coupling cloud-111 112 radiation interaction also affects the simulation of the MJO (Kim et al. 2013) and can amplify the warm El Nino phases of the El Nino-Southern Oscillation (ENSO) (Radel et al. 2016).
+113